freesci/translationefficiency/README.md

  - Biostrings (Bioconductor)
  - biomaRt (Bioconductor)
  - seqinr (Bioconductor)
  - plyr
+ - devtools

  Running the script will produce the results of statistical tests plus the number of graphs used in the manuscript.